Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

+If Assumption \ref{ass1.1s} is met, then one can be a bit more specific.
+If the set of replication costs is nonempty, then only the lowest cost of replication can be a fair price (indeed, if $p_1$ and $p_2$ are two replication costs such that $p_1<p_2$, then $p_2$ is also a strict superhedging cost and thus it is not a fair price).
+Consequently, if the set of all possible replication costs for a given contract is bounded from below then either (a) the lower bound for replication costs is not a replication cost and none of replication costs is a fair price or (b) the lower bound is a replication cost and it is a candidate for a maximal fair price for the contract.

-As was already mentioned, it should not be taken for granted that in a nonlinear market model, which is assumed to be arbitrage-free with respect to the null contract (or even arbitrage-free for the trading desk), the cost of replication for a contract $\cC $ will satisfy the definition of a fair price for the hedger.
-In fact, it is possible to show by means of counter-examples that this highly desirable property may fail to hold (see the appendix).
-To amend this drawback, we introduce in the next section a class of models in which replication can be proven to be a reliable method of fair pricing for any contract from a predetermined family $\sC$ for which a replicating strategy exists.
+To conclude, in a nonlinear market model, which is assumed to have the no-arbitrage property with respect to the null contract (or even the no-arbitrage property for the trading desk), a replication cost may fail to be a fair hedger's price.
+To amend this shortcoming of a general nonlinear setup, we introduce in the next section a particular class of models in which replication yields a unique fair price for any contract $\cC$ belonging to a predetermined family $\sC$ and such that a replicating strategy for $\cC$ exists.